 Day - 5

-Location: Plitvice Lakes National Park / Zagreb - Visit one of Croatia's most beautiful sites of UNESCO World Heritage status – Plitvice Lakes National Park.
-You’ll have free time to explore on your own, or you can follow your leader to see the best spots – all trails in the national park are well marked, so it's difficult to get lost.
-Walk through the wooded hills, surrounding turquoise lakes and waterfalls and be sure to look for local wildlife living in the primeval forest vegetation of beech trees, fir spruce and white pine.
-Later, drive to Croatia's capital of Zagreb, where you’ll stay tonight.
+Location: Plitvice Lakes National Park / Zagreb - Visit one of Croatia’s most beautiful UNESCO World Heritage sites – Plitvice Lakes National Park.
+You’ll have free time to explore on your own, or you can follow your leader to see the best spots – all trails in the national park are well marked, so it’s difficult to get lost!
+Walk through the wooded hills, surrounding turquoise lakes and waterfalls.
+As you go, you may glimpse local wildlife living in the primeval forest vegetation of beech trees, fir spruce and white pine.
+Later, drive to Croatia’s capital of Zagreb, where you’ll stay tonight.

 Day - 6